 You may notice whole plants looking ratty by the middle of a warm summer.
 You can encourage fresh new growth by liberally cutting back the plant.
 Cut down scraggly stems and blooms, but leave the plant’s base intact.
 It will soon recover and produce more stems and blooms.

-For edible and medicinal use, harvest fully open flowers.
+- For edible use, harvest fully open flowers.

 Keep cut flowers in cool and dark conditions after harvest.
 You may choose to use cut flower plant foods or other products, depending on the scale of your cut flower operation.